 Summer Concerts at Boston Public Library

 Established in 1848, the Boston Public Library was the first large free municipal library in the United States.
-Today, this “palace for the people” houses 23 million items and attracts visitors and researchers from around the world.
+Today, the Central Library is a “palace for the people” that houses 23 million items and attracts visitors and researchers from around the world.
 Come by on Wednesdays at 6:00 p.m.
-(June-August) to hear a wide variety of Berklee performers in the library’s courtyard.
+(June-August) to hear a wide variety of Berklee performers in the Library’s Courtyard.
 (View Map)

 Check out some of the great shows that have been part of the Summer in the City series in prior years.

 Sweet Petunia is a Boston, Massachusetts–based, harmony-driven folk and Americana duo composed of musicians Madison Simpson and Mairead Guy that uses powerful lyricism to bring love, advocacy, and the roots tradition to the college DIY scene.